Some study Artificial Intelligence, I study Natural "Stupidity"(and AI)

 Ernst & Young: Reduced costs (in design, engineering, experimentation) by 99% from $10,000 → $25 using AI/vibecoding.

-University of Cambridge: Researched reducing polarisation; Sent 100 cold emails before I got this.
+University of Cambridge: Researched polarisation (reducing it).
+Sent 100 cold emails before I got this.

 My Business — Behavioral Marketing Lab: Increased clients' conversion rates by 6x; got 40,000 LinkedIn followers.